-- Basing our minimum salaries on the market median - Recognizing outstanding performance and organizational contributions through the use of the merit pay policy - Maintaining the public trust in the County's financial stewardship - Ensuring accountability for compliance with all Federal, State and local laws, as well as County policies difficulty or market demand.
-Participant Role and Responsibility Policy/Process Commissioners Court The Commissioners Court shall set the amount of compensation, office and travel expenses, and all other allowances for County and precinct offices and employees who are paid wholly from the County funds • Sec.
-152.011, Texas Local Government Code Human Resources Maintains all official job descriptions Works closely with departments/offices to clearly understand structure & how each position fits within the organization Identifies positions to be reviewed during the current salary study Gathers & analyzes market data Provides recommendations to the Commissioners Court Requests will be sent to the identified market entities (see Market below) Data received will be analyzed & compiled Pre-recommendation meetings will occur between HR & department/offices Departments/Offices Each department/office will select a designated point of contact Works closely with HR to ensure that the organization structure and positions are fully understood Attends meetings throughout the processCompletes job analysis tools as needed Market (based on population, entity structure and/or geographic location) Provides substantiated market data for the identified positions Counties used for the study will be: Bell, Brazoria, Hays, Montgomery, Fort Bend, Denton, El Paso, Hidalgo, Collin & Travis Cities used for the study will be: Cedar Park, Georgetown & Round Rock This list may be amended as needed based on unique attributes of some position classifications
+- Basing our minimum salaries on the market median - Recognizing outstanding performance and organizational contributions through the use of the merit pay policy - Maintaining the public trust in the County's financial stewardship - Ensuring accountability for compliance with all Federal, State and local laws, as well as County policies recruiment difficulty of market definand.
+Participant Role and Responsibility Policy/Process Commissioners Court The Commissioners Court shall set the amount of compensation, office and travel expenses, and all other allowances for County and precinct offices and employees who are paid wholly from the County funds. • Sec.
+152.011, Texas Local Government Code Human Resources Maintains all official job descriptions.
+Works closely with departments/offices to clearly understand structure & how each position fits within the organization.
+Identifies positions to be reviewed during the current salary study.
+Gathers & analyzes market data.
+Provides recommendations to the Commissioners Court.
+The position classifications that have been identified for the study will be presented to Commissioners Court.
+Kick-off & other meetings as necessary will occur between HR & participating departments/offices throughout the salary study.
+Job descriptions & job analysis tools will be reviewed and/or updated prior to data collection.
+Requests will be sent to the identified market entities. (see Market below) Data received will be analyzed & compiled.
+Pre-recommendation meetings will occur between HR & department/offices.
+Recommendations will be presented to Commissioners Court.
+Post-recommendation hearings will be scheduled for departments/offices that wish to address Commissioners Court.
+All changes will be effective in the new fiscal year following Commissioners Court approval.
+Departments/Offices Each department/office will select a designated point of contact.
+Works closely with HR to ensure that the organization structure and positions are fully understood.
+Attends meetings throughout the process.Completes job analysis tools as needed.
+Market (based on population, entity structure and/or geographic location) Provides substantiated market data for the identified positions.
+Counties used for the study will be: Bell, Brazoria, Hays, Montgomery, Fort Bend, Denton, Collin & Travis Cities used for the study will be: Cedar Park, Georgetown & Round Rock This list may be amended as needed based on unique attributes of some position classifications